soghomon-b/ml_algorithms_implementation/README.md

 ## Usage

 All algorithms expect inputs and targets as `numpy.ndarray` objects.
-For neural network modules implemented with PyTorch, tensors are internally converted to appropriate floating point types where necessary.
+For neural network modules implemented with PyTorch, tensors are internally converted to appropriate floating-point types where necessary.

 ## Example: Linear Regression (GD)